JureSeselj/kiteboarding-club/README.md

 ### Footer

-+ The footer contains the social media links, contact number, address, email related to NRT and the copyright text.
-These social links all open in a new tab for ease of use to the user and also, so the user has an ability to easily come back to 's site.
++ The footer contains the social media links related to NRT and the copyright text.
+These social links all open in a new tab for ease of use to the user and also, so the user has an ability to easily come back to the site.
     \
     &nbsp;